all year except 24/25 Dec.

-2 bars, restaurant, free Wi-Fi, in-room TV (Freeview), wedding facilities, terrace (beer garden, boat shed), only bar and restaurant suitable for disabled.
+2 bars, restaurant, free Wi-Fi, in-room TV (Freeview), wedding facilities, terrace (beer garden, boat shed), bar and restaurant wheelchair accessible.

 'relaxed' all day, monthly live music nights.

 all ages welcomed.

 allowed in main bar only.